 • Inquiring about beliefs – How did they come to adopt this particular perspective?

-• Designing a call to action – what must a person do to own this new perception?
+• Designing a call to action: What must a person do to own this new perception?
 What actions can they take that will bring them closer to achieving their goal?
 To truly own this new perception, individuals must take action.
 They can start by writing and reciting affirmations, enrolling in a childbirth education class emphasizing labor support techniques, or communicating their birth plan with their medical care provider.
 These actions are essential for achieving their goal and should be taken seriously.

 • Throughout the coaching process, it is essential to assess the commitment levels of clients toward the action plan.